Learn something new every day

 More Info... by email

 A normal blood pressure level is somewhere between 90 over 60 millimeters of mercury (mmHg) to 119 over 79 mmHg.
 Some people tend to have a lower blood pressure in the morning, which peaks in the afternoon.
 Others are the opposite and will have a higher blood pressure in the morning, which is known as morning hypertension and can fluctuate throughout the day.
-Exercise and other physical activities increase the heart rate, which in turn raises the blood pressure.
-Conversely, resting and relaxing seem to lower the pressure.

 Blood pressure fluctuates in everyone throughout the day, depending on activity and health conditions.
 Though there are specific guidelines as to what is too high, the ideal blood pressure varies from person to person.
 Monitor your blood pressure for a while to get an average reading, and check with your doctor to see what is the best blood pressure reading for you.